Wareham High School: Athletics

 Wareham is renowned for its powerful boys' basketball and football teams.
 The football team has won 6 South Coast Conference titles and has had 5 undefeated regular season (1978, 1980, 1995, 2004, 2006).
 They won the State Title in 1995, guided by All-American quarterback and linebacker, Stephen Cooper, who is currently an NFL linebacker for the San Diego Chargers.
 Wareham were also the State runners-up in 1980 and 2006.
 The Wareham football program has produced numerous Division 1 and NFL players, including Stephen Cooper (UMaine & NFL), Shea Allard (Delaware & NFL), Mike Laperriere (Northeastern), Wayne Sylvester (Kansas), and Darien Fernandez (Laramie - Wyoming).

 The boys' basketball team is regarded as one of the best high school teams in New England.
 They won the 2009-2010 Division 3 State Championship.
 They have also compiled 4 undefeated seasons since 2002, and have competed in 5 Regional Championships and 3 State Championship games.
+They won state championships in 2010, 2023, and 2024.

 The color guard team has been the state champions in their division a total of three times.
 The years were: 2011 for their show "Glitter in the Air", 2012 for their show "Titanic" and 2014 for their show "Stormy Love".

-Wareham High competes in the South Coast Conference for athletics, which competes at the Division 3 level of athletics in Massachusetts.
+As of 2023-2024, Wareham High competes in the Mayflower Athletic Conference for athletics, which competes at the Division 3 and 4 levels of athletics in Massachusetts.
 Their nickname is the "Vikings," and their colors are Blue, White & Gold.
 Wareham's main rival in neighboring Bourne High School.
 They have played each other in the annual Thanksgiving Day football game every year since 1933, over 80 years.
 In 2018 and 2019, they have lost by a combined score of 82-0.